 Version 3 of the WAW (Who Are We?) story

-In this version we see ourselves in Christ as town criers (or sirens, or trumpets), announcing the arrival of freedom on earth
+In this version we see ourselves in Christ as activists for the new era of freedom that Jesus proclaimed and launched

 Draft by Stan Nussbaum

 Rephrase or rewrite as needed for your situation

 God, the Real GOD, creates a beautiful world with life everywhere.
 He gives the first humans, Adam and Eve, freedom to enjoy it all, except for the fruit of one tree.

 An enemy of God cons them into thinking they should be free to eat it, and they do.
 Instantly they lose their freedom--freedom to hold their heads high, to enjoy life without working, to give birth without pain, to live forever, and to have face-to-face visits with God.
 From there things go downhill for generations—each generation seeking to regain freedom, none able to find it.

 So starting with Abraham, God launches his own freedom restoration plan.
 Abraham’s descendants, the Freedom Tribe, will bless the world with the freedom known by people who trust God like Abraham did.
 Sorry to say, the Freedom Tribe soon gets enslaved and oppressed in Egypt.
 They can’t free anybody, even themselves.

 So God frees them his way.
 Through Moses he sends so many plagues on Egypt that the ruler finally decides the whole Freedom Tribe is a curse.
 He frees them just to get rid of them.